Southern Baptist Women Are 'Shocked' By Church Leader's Comments

 A prominent Southern Baptist leader faces demands for his dismissal after women from his own denomination reacted angrily to the news that he once advised abused women to pray for their husbands and gave a sermon in which he defended a lewd remark about a teenage girl as "biblical."

 Paige Patterson, president of the Southwestern Baptist Theological Seminary, has denied having condoned marital abuse.
-He has so far declined to apologize for his past comments, and is still scheduled to speak at an upcoming Southern Baptist Convention meeting in Dallas.
+He has so far declined to apologize for his past comments and is still scheduled to speak at an upcoming Southern Baptist Convention meeting in Dallas.

-The controversy centers in part on how Southern Baptists should interpret their commitment to "complementarianism," a doctrine which holds that the Bible assigns different but complementary roles to men and women.
+The controversy centers in part on how Southern Baptists should interpret their commitment to "complementarianism," a doctrine that holds that the Bible assigns different but complementary roles to men and women.

 More than 2,000 Southern Baptist women have signed an open letter saying they are "shocked" by Patterson's comments on divorce and sexuality and warning Southern Baptist Convention leaders not to allow "the biblical view of leadership to be misused in such a way that a leader with an unbiblical view of authority, womanhood, and sexuality be allowed to continue in leadership."

-Note: A previous version of this story incorrectly referred to Liberty University professor Karen Swallow Prior as Karen Sparrow Prior.